 Again, you may call this simply “the box.”
 Though I’m a big “God” fan, myself.
 Here’s how you use this life raft: Write down each and every concern you have on a piece of paper.
 Examples from my past God boxes are “what if my face is truly too fat for me to be lovable” and “what if [a friend] didn’t answer my phone call because I am a no good terrible piece of shit”.
-I won’t share the more serious ones or else I’ll have to add to my God box “what if I am manifesting horrible realities by putting them out there into the universe”.
+I won’t share the more serious ones or else I’ll have to add to my God box “what if I am manifesting horrible realities by putting them out into the universe”.
 I fold these up, place them in the box, and I tell myself that now God will be taking care of these concerns.
-I no longer need to wrestle with them, because He/She/They have got it on their agenda now.
+I no longer need to wrestle with them, because She/He/They has got it their agenda now.

 The nicest thing about the God box is opening it a month later to find that most of the paper scraps have been resolved without my involvement.
 That is what some might call grace.
 In general, I do like to remind myself that God is working behind the scenes for me, as well as putting in overtime.

 6) Allow Your Feelings

 So you’re anxious?
 That’s okay.
 Are you sad?
 That’s okay.
 Are you rapturously joyful, tap dancing in the grocery store aisle?
 That’s okay.
 A very wise cousin of mine once lent me the mantra “I’m not okay and that’s okay.”
 I’m sure she’d let you borrow it, too.
 You can’t be wrong for having a feeling—I was shocked to learn this at age 18 sitting in my first therapist’s office.
 This one echoes raft #5, but it's important to not judge yourself for your anxiety.